This page covers what fallow dead-code reports, how to prioritize findings, and when to act.

 | Warning | Yes |

 When to act: Remove unused types.
-They add noise to auto-import suggestions and can mask real API surfaces.
+They add noise to auto-import suggestions and inflate the public type surface.

 When it’s OK to keep: